jamandus/jamandus.github.io/_posts/2024-08-11-cucumber-and-bdd-tinkering.md

 Call to papers has been announced for our upcoming internal conference <a href="https://squeedbrew-tech-2025.sessionize.com/" class="static-link">SqueedBrew Tech 2025</a>.
 <br/>
-This years talk was a mix of topics of which I've stumbled upon last two years <a href="https://squeedbrew-tech-2024.sessionize.com/" class="static-link">SqueedBrew Tech 2024</a>.
+This year's talk was a mix of topics of which I've stumbled upon last two years <a href="https://squeedbrew-tech-2024.sessionize.com/" class="static-link">SqueedBrew Tech 2024</a>.

 Here are the latest updates from my backlog, detailing stories and their status at the moment.